2 years full-time

-The Master of Speech Pathology has received Competency Based Occupational Standards (CBOS) accreditation from Speech Pathology Australia.
+The Master of Speech Pathology is accredited by Speech Pathology Australia.
 Upon completion of this Masters program, you will be eligible for professional membership to practice as a fully accredited Speech Pathologist.

 Speech Pathology Australia recognises graduates of this award.

 There are placements associated with this program and before undertaking professional experience placements, all students in this program are required to have completed the following by the end of their first trimester of study: